 - A $1,500 to support research initiatives that will be awarded in 3 installments (Summer, Fall, and Spring)

-- Opportunity to present at the Fall 2021 ASAM Research Symposium
+- Opportunity to present at the ASAM Research Colloquium

-- Experience with designing, curating, and executing a speaker series
+- Experience with designing, curating, moderating, and executing a speaker series

 - Mentorship and guidance from ASAM faculty at Penn